-Depending on the trait: enhanced reproductive success; conditioning, learning or inner preferences motivate individuals (consciously or unconsciously) to learn, imitate, rebuild, use, or teach others (sometimes called cultural selection)
+Depending on the trait: increased chances of reproduction; conditioning, learning, inner preferences, or characteristics of the trait or the individual having the trait motivate others (consciously or unconsciously) to learn, imitate, rebuild, use, or teach others (sometimes called cultural selection)

-How is the trait inherited or transmitted within the environment?
+How is the trait inherited or transmitted within the population?

 Through biological reproduction and inheritance of genetic material to offspring

-Different possible mechanisms depending on the trait: inheritance of genes; social learning (including imitation), teaching; accumulation of created things and structures that persist in the environment over time
+Different possible mechanisms depending on the trait: inheritance of genes (genetic inheritance) and gene-regulatory networks (epigenetic inheritance); social learning, teaching (behavioral, symbolic inheritance); accumulation of created things and structures that persist in the environment over time (ecological inheritance)

 What is the meaning of the term "fitness"?